indiagrant/Spin-The-Wheel/README.md

 # SpinTheWheel

 Small Spin-The-Wheel application built in Angular and TypeScript with dynamic segments, custom components and http requests to an online API.
+Either create your own wheel or use the pre-made countries wheel to spin between 15 random countries.

 ## Development server